Police: 6 dead after crash on the Baltimore Beltway

 Officials with the Baltimore County Fire Department, which also responded, called the crash “extremely serious” and asked drivers to avoid the area.

+“We offer our sincere condolences to the families, friends, and loved ones of those who have lost their lives in today’s tragic crash,” he wrote in a tweet.

-No additional information was immediately available, including whether the crash caused additional injuries.
+No additional information was immediately available, including whether the crash caused other injuries.